denizk/solr-groupby-component/README.md

 + Distributed Support (QDigest, HyperLogLog, etc)
 + Add Distinct(...), Having(...)
-+ Aggregate Filters (already checked in but need some tweaks)
++ Aggregate Filters (already checked in but need some tweaks) (having sum(x) > 10)
++ Optimize/Performance - we could reduce memory overhead by iterating distincts using pagination (grab 1000 facets at a time, and store into HyperLogLog rather than load all of them at once using SimpleFacets).

 # What it can do #